altunixon/raspberry-pi/docs/rpi-manual-install.md

   # 1. Press “n” to create a partition.
   # 2. Press “p” to make it a primary partition.
   # 3. Press “1” to make it the first partition in the table.
+  # 4. Press <enter> to use default start sector which is 2048
-  # 4. Type "8192" to set the start sector. (mimicking original rpi image) or press <enter> to use default start sector which is 2048.
+  #    or type "8192" to set the start sector. (mimicking original rpi image)
   # 5. Type +size to choose the size.
 In my case I want 512MB, so I’ll type “+512M”.
   # 6. After it’s created, press “a” to make it bootable.
   # 7. Now we press “p” to print and view the partition table, as shown below.